 You can find out more about ‘Self-Made Studios’ here.

-If you have enjoyed reading this, please consider subscribing to this weekly blog, by completing the pop-up form.
+If you have enjoyed reading this, please consider subscribing by clicking ‘Follow this blog by email’.

-If you would be interested in my new monthly newsletter (which includes free patterns, colour and design inspiration, news and more) please contact me using the form below, inserting ‘Newsletter’ into the ‘Comment’ box.
+If you would be interested in my new monthly newsletter (which includes free patterns, colour and design inspiration, news and more) please contact me using the pop-up form (or the contact form below, inserting ‘Newsletter’ into the ‘Comment’ box.)